Andy Jardine

 Andy Jardine was a Scottish footballer who played during the 1950s and 1960s.
 He started his career with junior side Port Glasgow before signing 'senior' with Dumbarton in 1957.
-Here he was a constant in the Dumbarton defence for over 10 years.
+Here he was a constant in the Dumbarton defence for over 10 years and holds the record number of league appearances for the club.

+Jardine formed a famous full back partnership with Tommy Govan for a decade with a total of 309 appearances in Dumbarton shirts.
+They each received a special presentation from the Scottish Professional Footballers' Association when they retired.